Wilmington Healthcare Database Privacy Notice

 Your data is held in a secure database in the UK with restricted access.
 We ensure the protection of the confidentiality, integrity and security of all data provided to us.
 No information will be disclosed if it is the view of the company that to do so would be a breach of data protection laws.
 Data is kept for a minimum of 7 years for regulatory and auditing purposes.
 Our research partner, Merit, based in Mumbai, India also has access to the data but has an agreement with Wilmington Healthcare to work within UK data protection laws.

-No. We are an independent limited company who has managed a database of health and social care personnel for over 25 years, with the NHS being a predominant user of our database for their communications and services.
+No. We are an independent limited company who has managed a database of health and social care personnel since 1992, with the NHS being a regular user of our database for their communications and services.
 We have built trusted relationships with those individuals whose professional information we hold on our database.
-Testament to this is the length of time that individuals have been on our database, with over 50% for 5 or more years.